Updated: Nov 10, 2020

 The right choice for your quenching oil will depend on your desired hardness and the metal you are working with, so we’ve gathered some recommendations as well as insight into why these quenching oils for blacksmiths may work for you.

-Black Bear Commercial Quenching Oil
+Commercial Quenching Oil for Blacksmithing

 When it comes to quenching, it’s hard to go wrong with a specialized oil just for that very task.
-This commercial quenching oil is made of mineral oil as well as additives that help to speed up or slow down the quenching process depending on the quality you select.
+This commercial quenching oil for blacksmithing is made of mineral oil as well as additives that help to speed up or slow down the quenching process depending on the quality you select.

-Though this 5-gallon tub comes in #100, there are multiple levels of quenching depending on your specific needs.
+Though this 5-gallon tub comes in medium speed #100, there are multiple levels of quenching depending on your specific needs.
 If you want something faster for a harder quench, consider dropping to #50 or going up for a slower and softer result.

 The negative of this option is that it can be harder to find locally and more expensive because it is made specifically just for quenching rather than multiple uses like the rest of our choices.
 However, you can buy it on Amazon and if you want one of the better options, consider a commercial quenching oil.